 Does Oregon Have an Inheritance Tax or Estate Tax?

-The vast majority of families do not have to take the federal estate tax into account when estate planning, since an estate must be worth more than $11.18 million to be taxed by the federal government.
+The vast majority of families do not have to take the federal estate tax into account when estate planning, since an estate must be worth more than $12.06 million in 2022 to be taxed by the federal government ($24.12 million for couples).
 However, some states levy both an inheritance tax and an estate tax.
 Estate taxes are collected based on the value of the estate, where inheritance taxes are collected based on the amount that an individual inherits and who is inheriting them.
 The federal government does not levy an inheritance tax.

 Oregon has no inheritance tax.
 When state residents and individuals who own property in the state begin their estate planning process, they may need to take Oregon’s estate tax into consideration.
 For deaths that occurred on or after Jan.
 1, 2012, estates with a gross value of $1 million or more must file an Oregon estate tax return, Form OR706.
 However, it is still possible that no estate tax will be charged for some estates with a gross value of more than $1 million, as a result of applicable deductions and exemptions.